terminalcommandnewsletter/everything-chatgpt/README.md

 Then we make a request to the same path as [Model data](#model-data), except a query parameter is added to the URL `?history_and_training_disabled=true` or `?history_and_training_disabled=false` depending on whether the setting is disabled or enabled respectively.

 Then, we request `/_next/data/[build ID]/index.json` (with the same data as [[chatId].json](#user-data-using-chatjson-chatidjson)).

+### Data Export
+When you use the "Export data" feature to export your data, a POST request is made to `/backend-api/accounts/data_export` with no request body and the response of `status: "queued"`.

+As the name suggests, a data export is sent by email.

 ## Conversation
 ### Conversation History